Israel025/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 ** The 100-rot13.c function program encodes a string using rot13. making use of only one if statement, only use two loops, no switch statement and no ternary operation.

+** The 101-print_number.c function program that prints an integer. using only _putchar function to print.